GracieteDev/recipe-django/README.md

 - **Rich User Profiles:** While primarily functional at this stage for meal planning and recipe discovery, user profiles lay the groundwork for a more personalized app experience, including tracking recipes and meal planning history.

+- **Social Sharing Enhancements** - This update empowers logged-in users to share their culinary creations with others.
+Future versions will introduce options for users to comment on and rate their favorite recipes and meal plans.
+Share these with friends and family.
+  This will significantly enrich the app's community experience.

 ## Future Features

-- **Social Sharing:** In future updates, we plan to introduce functionality that will allow users to share their favorite recipes and meal plans with friends and family, enhancing the app's social aspect.

 - **Interactive Meal Feedback:** Future iterations will include features for users to rate recipes and provide feedback, helping others in the app community make better meal choices based on collective experiences.